fbsql/fbsql/README.md

 All you need is <abbr title="Java Database Connectivity">JDBC</abbr> driver for your database.<br>
 <br>
 <strong>What about security?</strong><br>
-FBSQL security based on principle of least privilege (<abbr title="Principle of Least Privilege">POLP</abbr>).
+FBSQL security is based on the principle of least privilege (<abbr title="Principle of Least Privilege">POLP</abbr>).
 By default, FBSQL does not accept incoming connections.
 It also rejects all SQL statements that were not declared explicitly.
 Pre-execution triggers can be used to verify and modify input parameters before execution or completely reject execution by custom conditions.
 Users must implement their own authentication and authorization mechanism.<br>
 <br>
 <strong>What about performance?</strong><br>
 FBSQL was designed with performance in mind and supports out of the box connection pooling, results prefetching, ETag-optimized communication and response compression.<br>